Fokka-Engineering/libopenTIDAL/docs/StatusCodes.md

+-15 Entity Tag Request failed\
--14 Memory Allocation in Heap Error
+-14 Memory Allocation in Heap Error\
 -13 User does not have a valid session\
 -12 User not found\
 -11 Undefined 400 Error\